Benefits for older entrepreneurs who have ceased trading

 • the pension you have accrued through an occupational pension

-If you live with more people in the house, your benefit will be lower.
-This is because you can then share living expenses.
-This does not apply to children under 27 living at home, students and tenants.
+If you live with more people in your household, your benefit will be lower.
+This is because you can share the costs of living.
+Your benefit will not be reduced if you live with your children (up to the age of 27), students, or tenants.

 Requirements